triSYCL/triSYCL/doc/architecture.rst

    Figure 1: High-level view of the compilation workflow in triSYCL.

-When compiling on CPU, since triSYCL relies on the fact that SYCL is a pure C++ executable DSEL, the C++ SYCL code is just compiled with any host compiler (top of `Figure 1`_) which includes the SYCL runtime (bottom left of `Figure 1`_) which is a plain C++ header file.
-A CPU executable is generated, using OpenMP for multithreading.
+When compiling on CPU, since triSYCL relies on the fact that SYCL_ is a pure `C++`_ executable DSEL_, the `C++`_ SYCL_ code is just compiled with any host compiler (top of `Figure 1`_) which includes the SYCL_ runtime (bottom left of `Figure 1`_) which is a plain `C++`_ header file.
+A CPU executable is generated, using OpenMP_ for multithreading.

-If some OpenCL features are used through the interoperability mode (non-single-source SYCL), then an OpenCL library is required to interact with some OpenCL devices.
+If some OpenCL_ features are used through the interoperability mode (non-single-source SYCL_), then an OpenCL_ library is required to interact with some OpenCL_ devices.

-When using SYCL in single-source mode on device, the compilation flow is quite more complex because it requires a device compiler to split and compile the code for the final target.
+When using SYCL_ in single-source mode on device, the compilation flow is quite more complex because it requires a device compiler to split and compile the code for the final target.

-The Clang/LLVM-based device compiler (bottom of `Figure 1`_) compiles the C++ SYCL code as for CPU only, but just keep the kernel part of the code and produce a simple portable intermediate representation (SPIR) of the kernels.
-For now, since SPIR-V is not yet widely used, triSYCL uses SPIR-df (*de facto*), a non-conforming SPIR 2.0 encoded in something newer than LLVM 3.4 IR.
+The Clang_/LLVM_-based device compiler (bottom of `Figure 1`_) compiles the `C++`_ SYCL_ code as for CPU only, but just keep the kernel part of the code and produce a simple portable intermediate representation (SPIR) of the kernels.
+For now, triSYCL uses SPIR-df (*de facto*), a non-conforming SPIR 2.0 encoded in something newer than LLVM_ 3.4 IR.
+But you could graft an official SPIR down-caster if you have one or a SPIR-V generator using this SPIR-df.

 Then this SPIR-df output is optionally compiled by some vendor compiler to speed-up the launch time by doing some compilation ahead.
-With PoCL it is not done (dashed arrow line) but for FPGA it is done ahead-of-time since compilation is very slow.
+With PoCL_ it is not done (dashed arrow line) but for FPGA it is done ahead-of-time since compilation is *very* slow.

-In single-source mode on device, the source code has also to go through the device compiler, but to do the dual operation: to remove the kernel code and just to keep the host code.
+In single-source mode on the host side, the source code has also to go through the device compiler, but to do the dual operation: to remove the kernel code and just to keep the host code.
 This is also where some glue to call the kernels and to do the argument serialization is done.